MariaF7117/startup/conflictTest.md

-add some text to file.
+add some text to file. modify your conflictTest.md